-In my experience, we all need the following; conditioning drills to improve our cardiovascular fitness, resistance training to increase strength and add muscle (we can lose as much as 3-5% of our muscle mass each decade after the age of 30 which can reduce metabolism, increase osteoporosis and other related problems (like a higher likelihood of falls) and mobility/ flexibility training.
+In my experience, we all need the following; conditioning drills and aerobic/ anaerobic exercise to improve our cardiovascular fitness, resistance training to increase strength and add muscle (we can lose as much as 3-5% of our muscle mass each decade after the age of 30 which can reduce metabolism, increase osteoporosis and other related problems (like a higher likelihood of falls) and mobility/ flexibility training.

-Many people hike or run regularly and some of us engage in yoga, but few people (especially women) strength train on a regular basis.
+Many people hike or run regularly, some of us go to bootcamps and some of us engage in yoga, but few people (especially women) strength train on a regular basis.
 Why?
 Access to a gym?
 Not knowing what to do?
 There are many body weight exercises we can all do following them on you tube, but what’s the real benefit of a personal trainer.
-Here’s my list of reasons:
+Here’s my list:

 They keep you accountable- you make the appointment, you train, no excuses.
 It’s so easy to just not exercise if you are left to your own devices

 They develop a programme for you so that you will get stronger in the course of time; not just random exercises thrown together (which you could do on your own).